Dansk for Begyndere

 (carry-able, that is: portable) computer.
 There is only one Danish sentence in it, and that is written.
 Can you translate it?

-- with Danish and English subtitles
+- in Danish with English subtitles

 Side 78